An Ontology-Based Recommender System with an Application to the Star Trek Television Franchise: Experimental Validation

 The RS methods to be tested are classified into four groups according to the resources they use.
-The first three categories are variations of the \textsf{IKNN} method presented in Subsection~\ref{sec:iknn}, in which we substitute the $s_{i,j}$ of Eq.~(\ref{eq:iknn}) by the different item similarity functions presented in Subsection~\ref{sec:item_similarity}.
-In practice, each variation produces a text file containing on each line the identifiers of two items and their corresponding similarity score.
-Then, the MyMediaLite application is instructed to use this file as source for the similarities between items.
-For the sake of a fair comparison, the system ($\mu$), item ($b_i$), and user ($b_i$) biases (see Eq.~(\ref{eq:biases})) are used in all the \textsf{IKNN} algorithm variations tested.
-The fourth category comprises an assortment of CF methods and baselines that are used to ensure for a comprehensive comparison.
+The~first three categories are variations of the \textsf{IKNN} method presented in Section~\ref{sec:iknn}, in~which we substitute the $s_{i,j}$ of Equation~(\ref{eq:iknn}) by the different item similarity functions presented in Section~\ref{sec:item_similarity}.
+In~practice, each variation produces a text file containing on each line the identifiers of two items and their corresponding similarity score.
+Then, the~MyMediaLite application is instructed to use this file as source for computing the similarities between items.
+For~the sake of a fair comparison, the~system ($\mu$), item ($b_i$), and~user ($b_i$) biases (see Equation~(\ref{eq:biases})) are used in all the \textsf{IKNN} algorithm variations tested.
+The~fourth category comprises an assortment of CF methods and baselines that are used to ensure for a comprehensive~comparison.

-Below we present a summary of the methods used in the experiments: \begin{description} \item[CBF methods using transcripts:] These methods use the data and preprocessing procedure described in Subsection~\ref{sec:transcripts}. \textsf{TFIDF} is implemented using Eqs.~(\ref{eq:tfidf}) and~(\ref{eq:cosine}), and \textsf{LSI} is implemented by performing SVD, as described in Subsection~\ref{sec:textual}, on the document-term matrix obtained from the data.
-The number of latent factors was varied from 10 to 100 in increments of 10.
-Both approaches are implemented using the Gensim~\footnote{Gensim: Topic modelling for humans (2019).
-URL: \url{https://radimrehurek.com/gensim/}.
-[Online; accessed 30-June-2019]} text processing library~\cite{Rehurek2010}.
+Below, we present a summary of the methods used in the experiments: \begin{description} \item[CBF recommenders using transcripts:] These methods use the data and preprocessing procedure described in Section~\ref{sec:transcripts}. \textsf{TFIDF} is implemented using Equations~(\ref{eq:tfidf}) and~(\ref{eq:cosine}), and~\textsf{LSI} is implemented by performing SVD, as~described in Section~\ref{sec:textual}, on~the document-term matrix obtained from the data.
+The~number of latent factors was varied from 10 to 100 in increments of 10.
+Both approaches are implemented using the Gensim ({Gensim: Topic modelling for humans (2019).
+URL:} \url{https://radimrehurek.com/gensim/}.
+(Online; accessed 30 June 2019)) text processing library~\cite{Rehurek2010}.